fermmm/simple-validator/README.md

 # SIMPLE VALIDATOR

 This library validates content from input fields like: e-mail, name, ID, or anything.
-There is no visual implementation, it's vanilla JS, can be used on front-end or back-end.
+There is no visual implementation, you configure the validation and pass a string (the text that the user typed in the input field), returns an object with the information about the problems and the autocorrected version.
+It's vanilla JS, can be used on front-end or in Node.js.

 A visual implementation in React is available [in this repository.](https://github.com/fermmm/simple-validator-react)